jolewen/AWS_grocery/README.md

 This allows deployment without concern for dependencies or virtualization.
 The image is available in the GitHub Container Registry under *ghcr.io/jolewen/grocery_webstore*.
 In case you need to make adjustments feel free to adapt the [Dockerfile](./backend/Dockerfile) to your needs, and create an image in your own repository.
-If so, please generate and store a JWT token (see above) in your actions' GitHub variables.
+If so, please generate and store a *JWT token* (see above) in your actions' GitHub variables.

 ## ☁️ AWS Deployment
 This repo's version of grocerymate has been adapted to be deployed to AWS, specifically to run on a Fargate ECS cluster.
 To this end, a GitHub action will containerize the code as defined by the [Dockerfile](./backend/Dockerfile).
 The resulting image is stored in the GitHub container registry (ghcr.io).
-To deploy the application correctly, a [bootstap action](./.github/workflows/aws-bootstrap.yml) needs to be run if starting fresh.
+To deploy the application correctly, a [bootstrap action](./.github/workflows/aws-bootstrap.yml) needs to be run if starting fresh.
 Followed by seeding of the database, tear down and actual deployment.
 Please follow the steps below.